About swollen lymph nodes

 There are lymph nodes throughout your body.
-They’re part of your immune system and work like a filter for viruses and bacteria.
+They’re part of your immune system.
+They filter your blood and kill any viruses and bacteria they catch.

 Lymph nodes become swollen for many reasons.
 It’s usually nothing to worry about.